 Luckily for you, building your first data analytics project plan is actually not as hard as it seems.
 Yes, starting with a tool that is designed to empower people of all backgrounds and levels of expertise such as Dataiku helps, but first you need to understand the data science process itself.
-Becoming data-powered is first and foremost about learning the basic steps and phases of a data analytics project and following them from raw data preparation to building a machine learning model, and ultimately, to operationalization.
+Becoming a data-powered, AI high achiever is first and foremost about learning the basic steps and phases of a data analytics project and following them from raw data preparation to building a machine learning model, and ultimately, to operationalization.

-The following is our take on a data project definition via the fundamental steps of a data analytics project plan in this exciting age of AI, machine learning, and big data!
+The following is our take on a data project definition via the fundamental steps of a data analytics project plan in this exciting age of analytics and AI (including Generative AI)!
 These seven data science steps will help ensure that you realize business value from each unique project and mitigate the risk of error.

 Step 1: Understand the Business

 Understanding the business or activity that your data project is part of is key to ensuring its success and the first phase of any sound data analytics project.
-To motivate the different actors necessary to getting your project from design to production, your project must be the answer to a clear organizational need.
-Before you even think about the data, go out and talk to the people in your organization whose processes or whose business you aim to improve with data.
+To motivate the different actors necessary to get your project from design to production, your project must be the answer to a clear organizational need.
+Before you even think about the data, go out and talk to the people in your organization whose processes or whose business you aim to improve with data (beyond simply using spreadsheets).
 Then, sit down to define a timeline and concrete key performance indicators.
 I know, planning and processes seem boring, but, in the end, they are an essential first step to kickstart your data initiative!

 If you’re working on a personal project or playing around with a dataset or an API, this step may seem irrelevant.
 It’s not.
 Simply downloading a cool open dataset is not enough.
 In order to have motivation, direction, and purpose, you have to identify a clear objective of what you want to do with data: a concrete question to answer, a product to build, etc.